 Ethiopia grows bean varieties with amazing and distinctive aromas.
 Sometimes these carry the notes of herbs, and often wine tones.
 Experts praise the taste of Ethiopia in their coffee.
 The best varieties stand out from other good coffees.

 Coffee is grown in many Asian countries, but Indonesia is the undisputed leader in the production of gourmet varieties.
 This country supplies expensive upscale Arabica with a bright aroma, in which there are sharp notes of spices.
-The best varieties of Indonesian coffee come from Sumatra.
+The best varieties of Indonesian whole bean coffee come from Sumatra.

 Best Way to Store Coffee Beans

 If you’re shelling out big bucks for premium coffee beans, you should be aware of how to store them correctly.
 Simply put, better beans when stored properly make better coffee, so here’s how to do it the right way.
-If your coffee has been packaged in papercraft bags with a thin lining, chances are that it’s not going to stay fresh for that long, so give it a week until it gets stale.
+If your whole bean coffee has been packaged in papercraft bags with a thin lining, chances are that it’s not going to stay fresh for that long, so give it a week until it gets stale.